-At December 31, 2018 the Fund had sufficient assets on hand to provide benefits to active Members for the entire amount deposited to their hour banks.
+At December 31, 2019 the Fund had sufficient assets on hand to provide benefits to active Members for the entire amount deposited to their hour banks.
 The Fund also retained sufficient monies to provide retiree benefits for a period of 60 months.

 Retiree benefits are an important feature of the Plan.
 Benefits provided to Retirees are highly subsidized by the Plan.
 The Trustees have made the decision to provide these benefits as long as the funding for them is available and there are no legislative barriers to providing them.
 The Trustees may change the type of benefit provided, or the amount retired Members pay to the Plan for benefits, in order to secure the appropriate level of funding.
-As noted on the previous page, members should carefully review the new eligibility and costs associated with the Retiree benefits program which will come into effect with retirements on or after July 1, 2019.
+Members should carefully review the new eligibility and costs associated with the Retiree benefits program which will come into effect with retirements on or after January 1, 2020.

-After the Fund had set aside sufficient money to cover its defined liabilities, the Fund held unallocated net assets available for benefits of \$58.4 million.
+After the Fund had set aside sufficient funds to cover its defined reserves, the Fund held unallocated net assets available for benefits of \$70.4 million.

-The following graph shows the relationship between the average monthly self-payment contribution, or hour bank drawdown, and the average monthly cost of benefits paid by the Plan for the year ended December 31, 2018.
+The following graph shows the relationship between the average monthly self-payment contribution, or hour bank drawdown, and the average monthly cost of benefits paid by the Plan for the year ended December 31, 2019.